SerafSec/serafsec.github.io/index.md

 a peer severely impacted by cybercriminals.

 You and your business have unique needs, risks, and constraints.
-You need an intelligent security assessment and a feasible security plan.
+You need an intelligent security assessment and a feasible security plan so you can ensure that your customers, your employees, and your business are protected.

 # Who We Are